 While parents face CPS investigations and issues, sometimes additional criminal charges for child abuse are brought by a local prosecuting attorney.
 There are four different degrees of child abuse charges, all of which are serious crimes.
 The differences in degree are mostly the nature of the intent the accused had during the commission of abuse and whatever resulting harm came to the child.

 Child Abuse Crimes in Michigan:

 First Degree Child Abuse Charges

-First degree child abuse is the most serious Michigan child abuse crime.
-In order to prove this charge, the prosecutor must show that a parent or guardian who has care, custody, or authority over a child either knowingly or intentionally caused “serious physical harm” or “serious mental harm” to the child.
+To be convicted of First Degree Child Abuse, the prosecutor must prove that the parent or a guardian having care, custody and authority over the child knowingly or intentionally caused “serious physical harm” or “serious mental harm” to the child.